syd711/vpin-extensions/README.md

 <img src="/documentation/missing-rom.png">

 E.g. if a ROM name was not found, an error indicator is shown with a corresponding message.
-_The name if the table's ROM is required to resolve the highscore file of the table and must be present._
+__The name if the table's ROM is required to resolve the highscore file of the table and must be present.__

-Another valid message is that no highscore was found.
+It is also possible that no highscore file was found for a table.
 This isn't necessarily a problem when a table has not been played yet.

 <img src="/documentation/missing-highscore.png">

-If a table shows no configuration errors, you click on the __Show Highscore__ button to see the current highscores of the selected table.
+If a table shows no configuration errors, a click on the __Show Highscore__ button shows the current highscores of the selected table.

 ![](./documentation/highscore.png)